 MOTION to REMOVE Personal Representatives

-I, Eliot I. Bernstein, make the following affirmation under penalties of perjury:
+I, Eliot Ivan Bernstein, make the following affirmation under penalties of perjury:

-I, Eliot I. Bernstein, am the pro se petitioner in the above entitled action, and respectfully move this court to issue an order to remove the personal representatives Tescher & Spallina P.A., Donald Tescher (“Tescher”) & Robert Spallina (“Spallina”) as Personal Representatives and Theodore Bernstein (“Ted”) as purported Trustee, Successor Trustee, Personal Representative (in the estate of Shirley Bernstein) and any other capacities they claim to have in the estates of Simon Bernstein (“Simon”) and Shirley Bernstein (“Shirley”).
-Further, this Court should have them all immediately deliver all Estates assets, records, documents, papers, and other property of or concerning the Simon and Shirley Estates in the removed Personal Representatives, Trustees, Successor Trustees possession or control to the next Personal Representative or Successor Fiduciary and this Court.
-That this Court turn all relevant original documents over to the appropriate state and federal authorities for further investigation of alleged forgery and fraud and now insurance fraud and for such other relief as the Court may find just and proper.
+I, Eliot Ivan Bernstein, am the Pro Se Petitioner in the above entitled action, and respectfully move this Court to issue an order to remove the Personal Representatives, Tescher & Spallina P.A., Donald Tescher (“Tescher”) & Robert Spallina (“Spallina”), collectively herein as the (“Personal Representatives”) and Theodore Bernstein (“Ted”) as purported Trustee, Successor Trustee, Personal Representative and any other fiduciary capacities they claim to have in the estates of Simon Bernstein (“Simon”) and Shirley Bernstein (“Shirley”).
+Further, this Court should have them all immediately deliver all Estates assets, records, documents, accountings, inventories, papers, and other property of or concerning the Simon and Shirley Estates in the removed Personal Representatives, Trustees, Successor Trustees possession or control to the next Personal Representative or Successor Fiduciary and this Court.
+That this Court then turn all relevant original documents over to the appropriate state and federal authorities for further investigation of alleged Forgery and Fraud and now Insurance Fraud (as defined herein) and for such other relief as the Court may find just and proper.

 The reasons why I am entitled to the relief I seek are the following: